rekalogika/rekalogika.dev/docs/rekapager/00-intro.md

 ![page limit](/rekapager/limit.png)

+### Secure by Default

-This feature prevents denials of service, either maliciously or accidentally.
+By not counting by default, and limiting pages in offset pagination, the library is secure by default.
+It prevents denials of service, either maliciously or accidentally.
 In most cases, a real user won't have a good reason for accessing page 56267264, but doing so can cause a denial of service to the web server, application, and the database.

+### Pagerfanta Interoperability

 For interoperability, the library supports offset pagination using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an